Ben Rhydding Hydro: History

 Hamer Stansfeld appears to have withdrawn from public life in the late 1850s, and died in 1865.
 At some time after his appointment, Macleod obtained a lease from the company running Ben Rhydding, giving him sole control over the establishment for fifteen years, at the expiration of which term he purchased the property, becoming proprietor of Ben Rhydding Hydro business.
 He added three new wings to the main building, as well as making other improvements in the grounds.
 (Note: Macleod ownership: Ilkley Civic Society, reported in the Ilkley Gazette, suggest that Macleod acquired the Hydro in the late 1850s.)

-Macleod introduced Victorian Turkish baths at Ben Rhydding in 1859, following the introduction of this facility by Richard Barter at his St Ann's Hydropathic Establishment in Blarney, County Cork, Ireland.
+Macleod introduced Victorian Turkish baths at Ben Rhydding in 1859, barely three years after the first such baths had been built by Dr Richard Barter at his St Ann'e Hydropathic Establishment near Blarney, Co.
+Cork, Ireland.
+Like Barter, Macleod chose to house the Turkish baths in a separate building.
+This was designed in a Scottish baronial style by architects Lockwood and Mawson.
+(Note: These important baths were the first to be designed by an established firm of professional architects, their experience here uniquely preparing them for those they later designed at Saltaire and Keighley.)
+The baths comprised frigidarium, tepidarium, and caldarium, ranging in temperatures from 100°F–150°F. All had encaustic tiled floors and were well furnished with wood panel enclosed dressing cubicles in the frigidarium, curtained cubicles with couches for reclining in the tepidarium, and covered benches and a central shampooing table in the caldarium.